 What Does The Brain Do In The Nervous System

 - In the nervous system, the brain acts as a central computer and controls all the functions.
-While the other parts of the nervous system act as a network and relays information back and forth from the brain to different body parts.
+While the other parts of the nervous system act as a network and relay information back and forth from the brain to different body parts.

 - It is the brain that controls; what a person thinks and feels, how a person learns different skills, how a person remembers skills and information, the way a person talks, and the way a person moves.